MixusMinimax/AdventOfCode2021/README.md

 This project uses Reflection to run only the code for the current day.
 If it is the 10th in the month, Day10.cs will be executed.
 Is this useful?
 Absolutely not.
 But I needed a reason to use Reflection somewhere in this project.

+I decided to make this repository public since it is [allowed](https://adventofcode.com/2021/about#faq_streaming) to do so after the leaderboard of the day is full.
+This isn't a problem for me since the leaderboard is long full when I even wake up.